g3ar-v/__core__/README.md

 ## core

+An AI-powered personal assistant equipped with an array of advanced components, including a robust wakeword system, an accurate speech recognizer, a cutting-edge speech synthesis module, and a sophisticated natural language generation powered by a state-of-the-art language model.
-A middleware to integrate AI technology for automation, management, research and other purposes
+A middleware to integrate AI technology for automation, management, research and other purposes.
+One of the remarkable features of this system lies in its versatility to seamlessly exchange specific components with alternative options.
+For instance, the text-to-speech functionality can be easily swapped from Mimic to ElevenLabs, demonstrating the system's adaptability and flexibility.

 ## Components